-Application for student aid administered by the University of Maine at Machias (UMM) is made by completing the Free Application for Federal Student Aid (FAFSA) after January 1 of the year the student will begin college.
+Application for student aid administered by the University of Maine at Machias (UMM) is made by completing the Free Application for Federal Student Aid (FAFSA) after October 1 of the year before the student will begin college.
 The application is made online at www.fafsa.gov.
-Both students and parents should go to this site and apply for a PIN which serves as an electronic signature in the application process.
+Both students and parents should go to this site and apply for an FSA ID which serves as an electronic signature in the application process.